babel/jekyll-babel/README.md

 ## Usage

-In your Jekyll site, create CoffeeScript files that start with the following
+In your Jekyll site, create Babel files that start with the following
 lines:

 ```